 Binance adopts stricter South Africa crypto policies

-The exchange is implementing the FIC’s directive to engage the FATF’s Travel Rule before April 30
+The exchange is complying with the FIC’s directive to implement the FATF’s Travel Rule by April 30.

 Binance, one of the world’s largest cryptocurrency exchanges, has announced new compliance measures for users in South Africa, requiring them to submit personal information for both senders and recipients in crypto transactions.